jackmanb1985/markdown-cv/index.md

 Computer Systems Networking and Telecommunications

 ## Additional Activities
 __Volunteer__
+`2011 - Present`

 __FareShare__ Melbourne AU

-Food waste, hunger and poverty are not a necessity in our society.
-Unnecessary food waste should not be ignored and FareShare is fighting hunger through food rescue.
-FareShare is moving the needle on food waste and feeding those in need.
-I have been involved with FareShare since 2011 as a part-time food rescue kitchen hand.
-Preparing and packaging meals with duties including sous vide meal packaging, preparing and baking savoury pastries and mise en place.
+Food waste, hunger and poverty are not a necessity in our society and unnecessary food waste should not be ignored.
+FareShare is fighting hunger through food rescue by moving the needle on food waste and feeding those in need.

+Volunteering at FareShare since 2011 as a part-time food rescue kitchen hand includes preparing and packaging meals for thsoe in need.
+A typical shift comprises of sous vide meal packaging, preparing and baking savoury pastries and mise en place.

 <!-- ### Footer Last updated: 10042019 -->